d-morrison/IntroStatActivities/_book/10-Exam2-Review.md

 \vspace{0.8in}

-3. Write a research question involving two categorical variables that can be answered using the data set.

-\vspace{0.8in}
-\newpage

-4. Use the provided Exam 2 Review `R` script file and analyze this research question.
+2. Use the provided Exam 2 Review `R` script file and analyze the following research question: "Is there evidence that those with a higher education level are less likely to smoke?"

 \rgi Parameter of Interest: